aaltinto/so_long/README.md

     cd mlx/
     make
 ```
 It's gives errors when compiles.
-Ignore them totaly normal.
+Ignore them, it's totaly normal.
 Besides mlx library has memory leaks so I recommend when checking leaks in your code use "system(leaks so_long)".

 Then you can compile the game
 ```bash